Powerlearnproject/se-day1-assignment-Mashayabo91/README.md

 #Part 2: Introduction to AI and Prompt Engineering

 Define prompt engineering and discuss its importance in interacting with AI models.
+AI prompt engeering is a process of writing a detailed instruction to AI for a better and clearer result.

+AI propmt engineering is very important as it helps generate a more flawless and error free result which helps in maintaining debuging time.
+It helps in generating information based on instructions given to it.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.